GautamGupta/bb-legacy-plugins/human-test/trunk/readme.txt

 = Version 0.8.0 (2008-11-22) =

-* now supports bb-anonymous-posting plugin with challenge question automatically placed above posts/topics
+* now supports bb-anonymous-posting plugin with a challenge question automatically placed above posts/topics

 == To Do ==